davekilian/davekilian.github.com/_posts/2012-07-15-multiplayer-i.markdown

 Writing a multiplayer game that works well over the Internet is a different story.
 Packet loss is common.
 Latency is high, and changes without warning.
 The anonymity of online play encourages some players to cheat.
-Dealing with these conditions requires a bit more finesse.
+Dealing with these conditions requires a bit more finesse than simply replicating state.

 This series of blog posts is a nuts-and-bolts introduction to building an Internet-ready first-person shooter.
 The game will be playable over typical